Caring and experienced therapists with special expertise

 Who Does the OTC Serve?

-The staff of licensed occupational therapists have extensive experience evaluating and treating children and adults with various needs, from typical youngsters with mild delays to those with specific disabilities such as autism spectrum disorders, cerebral palsy, Down syndrome, ADHD, and other issues.
+Our staff of licensed, trauma-informed occupational therapists have extensive experience evaluating and treating children and adults with various needs, from typical individuals with mild delays to those with specific disabilities such as autism spectrum disorders, cerebral palsy, Down syndrome, ADHD, and other issues.
+OTC services are available to families, schools, and other agencies.
+When working with schools and districts, treatment plans are developed in close collaboration with school teams.

 Signals that may indicate a need for occupational therapy include: